...Highlights: schooling fish & big pelagics...

 Finish your dive above the wreckage of the 'Yolanda', a wreck that made this reef its final resting place in the 70's.
 Its cargo of British standard toilets, bath tubs and pipe tubes remain on and forever as part of the shallow reef.
 If the current is strong when you enter the water you might find yourself here quite quickly, and you can enjoy the humorous sight of so many toilets on the sea floor.
 There is a place where there are 7 of them lined up in a row - a favourite spot for comedy photographs but beware of the fire coral if you are in a shorty or you may get off the loo with a stinging sensation.

-Get caught up in the hustle and bustle of the busy underwater metropolis of Anemone City with its sprawling highways and by-ways of hard and soft corals.
+Get caught up in the hustle and bustle of the busy underwater metropolis of Ras Mohammed's Anemone City with its sprawling highways and by-ways of hard and soft corals.
 It is a broad shoulder of reef just north of Shark Reef.
 Prolific anemones harbour a permanent populace of anemonefish, but with plenty of other fish species to give it a truly cosmopolitan feel.
 The mornings are the best time to dive Anemone City, when it lives up to its name with rush hour fish traffic, as the city's streets come alive with the bustling activity of its prolific fish life.

 In the shallow waters of Anemone City are the Heteractis sea anemones after which this Sinai dive site is named.
 There are literally thousands of the attendant Red Sea anemonefish, which are extremely territorial and protected by the stinging tentacles of their host anemone.